ZikestrikeWasTaken/My-Homemade-Youtube-Clone/README.md

 ### Are you going to use AI?
 Nope it sucks at writing code and it has a look I dont like seeing

+### Why is it called OpenTube
+It needed a name in my head and its a open source youtube clone so OpenTube

 ### Why are there other README.md's?
 I forget stuff and get distracted and if anyone wants to know more about it